rapidez/docs/src/3.x/configuration.md

 By default, the customer token lifetime is set to 1 hour in Magento, so a customer needs to log in again when the token expires in Rapidez.
 It's recommended to raise the expiration to, for example, 24 hours.
 See: Stores > Configuration > Services > OAuth > Access Token Expiration.

+## Customer Data Lifetime

+When using the Standalone Checkout the default Customer Data Lifetime of 1 hour may result in the customer and/or their cart being removed in Magento.
+It's recommended to raise the lifetime to, for example, 3 hours.
+See: Stores > Configuration > Customers > Customer configuration > Online Customers Options > Customer Data Lifetime

 ## Enable Guest Checkout Login

 See: Stores > Configuration > Sales > Checkout > Checkout Options, but keep in mind as also mentioned there: